ibm-cloud-docs/vmwaresolutions/vmonic/trbl_support.md

 1. Go to https://control.softlayer.com.
 2. Log in to the portal with your **IBMid** account.
-3. Complete steps 6 to 8 described in the _From the IBM Cloud for VMware Solutions console_ section in this topic to submit your ticket.
+3. Complete steps 6 - 8 described in the _From the IBM Cloud for VMware Solutions console_ section in this topic to submit your ticket.

     **Note**: Regardless of the channel you use to open the support ticket (either the {{site.data.keyword.vmwaresolutions_short}} console or the {{site.data.keyword.slportal}}), the terms of the _{{site.data.keyword.cloud_notm}} Infrastructure and Platform Services Support Policy_ still apply.